mrkline/ece453/doc/schemas.md

 - "player count" - The number of players for the game

-- "win conditions" - An array containing one or both of the following (in which case the game ends when the first of the two is reached):

-  - "time" - End the game after a given amount of time

-  - "points" - End the game after a user has scored a given number of points

 - "end time" - If time is a win condition, this field gives the maximum game length, in seconds.
                If time is not a win condition, this field contains -1.